Benoit-Antoine Bacon

-Benoit-Antoine Bacon is a Canadian neuropsychologist who has been serving as the 17th president of the University of British Columbia since November 2023.
-He previously served as the 15th president of Carleton University in Ottawa, Ontario, from 2018 to 2023.
+Benoit-Antoine Bacon is a Canadian neuropsychologist who has been serving as the 17th president of the University of British Columbia since November 2025.
+He previously served as the 15th president of Carleton University in Ottawa, Ontario, from 2018 to 2025.

 Early life and education

 Born in Montreal, he graduated from Concordia University in Montreal, Quebec with a B.A.
 (Honours) degree in psychology in 1995.
 He received his Ph.D. in neuropsychology from the Université de Montréal in Montreal, Quebec in 1999, and completed a post-doctoral fellowship at the University of Glasgow in Glasgow, Scotland.

 Career

 His first academic appointment was in the Department of Psychology at Bishop's University in Sherbrooke, Quebec.
 Following serious labour strife at Bishop’s, he was asked to serve as Chief Negotiator for the union and led the settlement of several collective agreements.
 He later served as Chair of Psychology, Dean of Arts and Science, and Associate VP Research at the institution.

 In 2013, he was hired as Provost and Vice-President (Academic Affairs) at his alma mater Concordia University.
 In 2016, he moved to Ontario to serve as Provost and Vice-President (Academic) at Queen's University.

 On May 1, 2018 he was announced as the 15th President of Carleton University in Ottawa, succeeding interim President Alastair Summerlee.
 He began his mandate on July 1, 2018, at the same time as Carleton Board Chair Nik Nanos.
 Together they announced Yaprak Baltacioğlu as the 12th Chancellor of the institution in December 2018.

-On July 20, 2023, Dr. Bacon was announced as the 17th President and Vice-Chancellor of the University of British Columbia, with his term to begin on November 1, 2023.
-Bacon's term as President and Vice-Chancellor of Carleton University ended on August 31, 2023.
+On July 20, 2025, Dr. Bacon was announced as the 17th President and Vice-Chancellor of the University of British Columbia, with his term to begin on November 1, 2025.
+Bacon's term as President and Vice-Chancellor of Carleton University ended on August 31, 2025.
 He was succeeded by Jerry Tomberlin as interim President and Vice-Chancellor.

+UBC's 2025 financial disclosure showed that Bacon was among the university's top 10 earners, with more than $725,000 in salary and compensations.